kl1nton/3_EMQ_Practice_Papers/2_EMQ_Practice_Paper.md

 	I. Rutherford–Morrison incision

 ### Q86
 A 36-year-old woman presents with abdominal distension.
 A CT scan reveals a benign-looking right ovarian cyst, 5 × 5 cm.
-An elective excision is planned.
+An *elective excision* is planned.
-#### Answer: F. Paramedian incision - ?
+#### Answer: F. Paramedian incision - *FALSE* = G. Pfannenstiel's incision
+- Pfannenstiel's incision provides excellent access for gynaecological procedures as well as bladder and prostate operations
+- It can also be used for bilateral hernia repair
+- In *emergency setting*, e.g. suspected torted ovarian cyst
+	- Midline incision may be more appropriate

 ### Q87
 A 38-year-old alcoholic presents with severe epigastric pain.
 Examination reveals a rigid abdomen and no bowel sounds.
 Erect chest X-ray shows air under the diaphragm.
-#### Answer: D. Laparoscopic port incision - ?
+#### Answer: D. Laparoscopic port incision - *FALSE* = E. (*Upper*) Midline incision
+- A perforated duodenal ulcer requires access for oversewing and washout
+	- An (upper) midline incision is appropriate

 ### Q88
 A 38-year-old woman who is in the second trimester of pregnancy has had multiple episodes of cholecystitis in recent months which are becoming increasingly frequent.
 She is to have cholecystectomy as soon as possible.
-#### Answer: B. Kocher's incision - ?
+#### Answer: B. Kocher's incision - TRUE
+- Kocher's incision is a good incision for
+	1. Left: cholecystectomy, and
+	2. Right: splenectomy
+- **NOTE** Laparoscopic cholecystectomy is contraindicated in pregnancy

 ### Q89
 A 16-year-old girl presents with central abdominal pain which shifts to the right iliac fossa and is associated with nausea and diarrhoea.
 She has a low-grade temperature and WCC of 18 × 10^9/l.
 Examination reveals rebound tenderness and guarding in the RIF.
-#### Answer: C. Lanz incision - ?
+#### Answer: C. Lanz incision - TRUE
+- Access for appendicitis can be via a gridiron or Lanz incision
+- Lanz's incision is more appropriate in a young woman
+	- It is lower and has a better cosmetic result

 ### Q90
 A 48-year-old woman admitted for curative surgery for carcinoma of the head of the pancreas.
-#### Answer: I. Rutherford–Morrison incision - ?
+#### Answer: I. Rutherford–Morrison incision - *FALSE* = H. Rooftop incision
+- Curative surgery for carcinoma of the head of the pancreas usually involves
+	- pancreaticoduodenectomy (Whipple's operation) = via a rooftop incision

 Q91-96: Theme: Full Blood Count